Maldicore/Backups/README.md

 Contributing to this Plugin
 =============================
 Please feel free to contribute to the plugin with new issues, requests, unit tests and code fixes or new features.
-If you want to contribute some code, create a feature branch from develop, and send us your pull request.
+If you want to contribute some code, create a feature branch and send us your pull request.

 License
 Copyright 2012, Maldicore Group Pvt Ltd